hughpyle/ASR33/rpi/README.md

 # Connecting to  Raspberry Pi

-There are at several ways to connect to Raspberry Pi:
+There are several ways to physically connect a Teleytpe to a Raspberry Pi:
 * Directly to the GPIO serial lines, or
 * Via the Teensy USB interface, or
 * Via a RS-232 adapter, and a RS232-USB cable.